 Matti and the gingerbread baby are headed to the Christmas Festival in The Gingerbread Christmasby Jan Brett.
 Studying the side illustrations is always one of the most enjoyable parts of Brett’s books.

 The Gingerbread Man Loose at Christmas by Laura Murray starts with all kids in class making gifts for workers in the community.
-The Gingerbread Man knows exactly who he wants to give a thank you note to.
+The Gingerbread Man knows exactly to who he wants to give a thank you note.
 They travel through town meeting different community workers.
 Finally, the Gingerbread Man finds the baker that made him.
 And, she has a little surprise for him too.

 How to Catch Santa by Jean Reagan is a fun book detailing all things you need to do to catch Santa.
 Leave Santa a trail to the cookies that lead to your room is just one of the tips.
 My kids giggled all the way through this one.
 But, I also knew they were taking notes.